 Print, Digital, Television, Radio

-University of California—Irvine, Center for Economics and Public Policy—Founding Director; University of California, Irvine, Department of Economics—Chancellor’s Professor of Economics; 2009–present: Charles River Associates—Senior Consultant; 2006–present Stanford University Center for the Study of Poverty and Inequality—Fellow; 2004–present: IZA, Institute for the Study of Labor—Research Fellow; 1995–present: National Bureau of Economic Research—Research Associate (1995–present); CESifo—Research Network Member
+University of California—Irvine, Economic Self-Sufficiency Policy Research Institute—Founding Director; University of California, Irvine, Department of Economics—Distinguished Professor of Economics; IZA, Institute for the Study of Labor—Research Fellow (2004–present); National Bureau of Economic Research—Research Associate (1995–present); CESifo—Research Network Member

 Visiting Lecturer, Renmin University, Hanqing Institute, Beijing, China (2012); Professor of Economics, Michigan State University, Department of Economics (1994–2004); Assistant Professor of Economics, University of Pennsylvania, Department of Economics (1989–1994)

 PhD Economics, Harvard University, 1987

 “Revisiting the minimum wage-employment debate: Throwing out the baby with the bathwater?”
 Industrial and Labor Relations Review (Forthcoming) (with J. M. I. Salas and W. Wascher).

 “Does a higher minimum wage enhance the effectiveness of the earned income tax credit?”
 Industrial and Labor Relations Review 64:4 (2011): 712–746 (with W. Wascher).

 “Minimum wages and employment.”
 Foundations and Trends in Microeconomics 3:1–2 (2007): 1–182 (with W. Wascher).

 “The effects of minimum wages on the distribution of family incomes: A non-parametric analysis.”
 Journal of Human Resources 40 (2005): 867–894 (with M. Schweitzer and W. Wascher).